project-awesome/TEAM-DOCUMENTATION/HOW-TO-TRAVIS-CI.md

 If you're not familiar with [Travis CI](https://travis-ci.org) and [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration), you can try reading [Travis CI for Complete Beginners](http://docs.travis-ci.com/user/for-beginners/) first.

 ### Are You Using Selenium
 Are you using Selenium for integration testing?
-If so, you'll need to create a SauceLabs account.
-If not, you can ignore any mention of SauceLabs in the instructions below.
+If so, you'll need to create a Sauce Labs account.
+If not, you can ignore any mention of Sauce Labs in the instructions below.

+If you are using Selenium, you need to create a Sauce Labs account and provide Travis CI with your username and access key.
+The directions can be found [here](/HOWTO-SELENIUM.md) under "Creating a Sauce Labs account".

 ### To get started with Travis CI: